Triangle functions generated by products of quantales: Introduction

 \section{Introduction}

-In 1942, Menger introduced the probabilistic metric, in order to describe the distance with some uncertainties between two elements in the space.
-He replaced the real number $d(p,q)$ by a distance distribution function $F_{pq}$, that is, the distance between the points $p$ and $q$ is a random variable.
-In 1962, A. N. \v{S}erstnev introduced the triangle function on the set of all distance distribution functions and proposed the appropriate probabilistic triangle inequality extending the ordinary one.
+In 1942, Menger introduced the probabilistic metric to quantify uncertainty in distances between elements of a space \cite{Menger1942}.
+Rather than representing distance as a deterministic real value, he proposed characterizing it through a distance distribution function (d.d.f.) $F_{pq}$, which treats the distance between points $p$ and $q$ as a random variable with an associated probability distribution.
+This framework was later advanced by \v{S}erstnev in 1962, who formalized the notion of a triangle function defined over the set of all distance distribution functions.
+By introducing a probabilistic analogue of the triangle inequality, \v{S}erstnev extended classical metric axioms to probabilistic settings, thereby contributing to the rigorous development of probabilistic metric spaces \cite{Serstnev1962}.

-Let $\Delp$ be the set of all distance distribution functions.
-Recall from \cite{Schweizer1983} that a triangle function is a commutative and associative binary operation $\tau$ on $\Delp$ that is increasing in each place and has the top element as identity.
-Also in \cite{Schweizer1983}, there are kinds of methods to construct triangle functions.
-An important one is generating a triangle function $\tau_{T,L}$ by a triangular norm $T$ on $[0,1]$ and a binary operation $L$ on $[0,\infty]$.
+Let $\Delp$ denote the set of all distance distribution functions.
+Under the pointwise order, $\Delta^+$ forms a complete lattice.
+Informally, a triangle function is a binary operation on $\Delp$ that plays a role analogous to the addition of real numbers, making it a fundamental concept in the theory of probabilistic metric spaces.
+In \cite{Schweizer1983}, Schweizer and Sklar compiled various methods for constructing triangle functions and presented several distinct classes of triangle functions.
+Among these, an important family of triangle functions, denoted $\tau_{T,L}$, is generated by a left continuous triangular norm $T$ on $[0,1]$ and a continuous and commutative monoid operation $L$ on $[0,\infty]$ with unit element $0$ and satisfying the property